emann615/Wireshark-Challenge-Carnage/README.md

 I can filter for POST HTTP traffic using the following filter: `http.request.method==POST`

-If i select the first packet and follow the TCP stream, I can find the domain name next to the Host header.
+If I select the first packet and follow the TCP stream, I can find the domain name next to the Host header.

 <img src="https://github.com/emann615/emann615/assets/117882385/d618f58b-b35a-4c5d-8ef7-09e53e5c1736" height="60%" width="60%"/>
 </br>